 WIDE: Talent placing the titanium dioxide and dye stock solution for sonication.
 TXT: Dye stock solution = 10 mg/ml

-The 90 °C temperature is seen on the sonicator.

 Use suitable glassware and silicone oil to create an oil bath and carefully secure it on the hotplate [1].
 For uniform heat distribution, place a magnetic stir bar inside the oil bath [2].